Bounds on the growth of high Sobolev norms of solutions to 2D Hartree Equations: The Hartree equation on .

 \begin{remark} Let us observe that Theorem \ref{Theorem 2} would follow immediately if we knew that the equation $(\ref{eq:Hartree})$ on $\mathbb{R}^2$ scattered in $H^s$.
 To the best of our knowledge, this result isn't available, and it can't be deduced from currently known techniques used to prove scattering.
 Some scattering results for the Hartree equation were previously studied in \cite{GV1,GV2,GV3}.
 In \cite{GV1,GV2}, the asymptotic completeness step was proved by using techniques from \cite{MS}, which work in dimensions $n\geq 3$.
 In \cite{GV3}, the one and two-dimensional equations are studied.
 In this case, scattering results are deduced for a subset of solutions with initial data which belongs to a Gevrey class.

 Further scattering results for the Hartree equation are noted in \cite{GiOz,HNO}.
 In these papers, one assumes that the initial data lies in an appropriate weighted Sobolev space.
 The implied bounds depend on the corresponding weighted Sobolev norms of the initial data.
 Hence, uniform bounds on appropriate Sobolev norms of solutions whose initial data doesn't lie in the weighted Sobolev spaces can't be deduced by density.
-Finally, the techniques used to prove \cite{MXZ1} and similar results are restricted to dimensions $n \geq 5$.
+Finally, the techniques used in \cite{MWX,MXZ1,MXZ2,MXZ3,MXZ3,MXZ4,MXZ5} are restricted to higher dimensions and work for a specific type of convolution potential that is different from ours.

 \end{remark}